Brazil's Petrobras confronts new foe: fuel thieves

 Around 50 staffers are now studying the issue, including tracking the patterns and methods of oil thieves and sharing those findings with law enforcement, the person said.
 The company, which did not respond to a request for comment, has also set up a hotline for the public to report fuel robbery.

 Some foreign investors, too, are beefing up security.
-They include TAG, a pipeline unit that France’s Engie SA bought from Petrobras for $8.6 billion in April.
+They include TAG, a pipeline unit that France’s Engie SA (ENGIE.PA) bought from Petrobras for $8.6 billion in April.

 The firm told Reuters in a statement that it is working with Transpetro, whose pipelines often run beside TAG’s pipes, to increase foot patrols and reinforce physical barriers, among other measures.